 Wondering how to overwinter your treasured dahlia flowers?
 Today, we’re sharing two simple methods for overwintering your dahlia tubers indoors during Canada’s cold winter – both for those grown in pots and those grown in the ground.

-EEEKK!
 Hanging Basket Care can be overwhelming!
-In this short video we want to show you that caring for your hanging baskets is simple and easy.
-We cover a quick system for tending your hanging baskets using the word CARE.
+We want to show you that caring for your hanging baskets is simple and easy.
+We will cover a quick system for tending to your hanging baskets using the acronym CARE.

 Explore the history of horticultural zones, what horticultural zone Alberta is, what growing zone Edmonton is, how horticultural zones benefit the home gardener, and some hardy perennials for Edmonton’s horticultural zone with us in this blog.